DSIN-INSA-Strasbourg/Hermes-doc/content/5. Development/plugins/clients/_index.md

 ## Description

-A client's plugin is simply a `GenericClient` subclass designed to implement simple events handlers, and to split their tasks in atomic substasks to ensure consistent error reprocessing.
+A client plugin is simply a `GenericClient` subclass designed to implement simple events handlers, and to split their tasks in atomic substasks to ensure consistent error reprocessing.

 ## Requirements